jeftegoes/Cybersecurity/README.md

 ## 11.2.
 Phishing

 - What's **Phishing**?
-  - The attempt by a hacker to obtain sensitive data by sending **crafted emails** to a pontential victim whilst **impersonating** a known person or body.
+  - The attempt by a hacker to obtain sensitive data by sending **crafted emails** to a potential victim whilst **impersonating** a known person or body.
 - The email contains a **malicious link** which when clicked on, can either install malware or **redirect** the victim to a fake website.
 - The website will appear to be **legitimate** and will resemble the actual website of the company the hacker is **impersonating**.
-- The victim is then prompted to login whgick when he/she does, the credentials are recorded and sent to the hacker.
+- The victim is then prompted to **login** which when he/she does, the credentials are **recorded** and sent to the hacker.
 - Phishing relies on:
   - Naivety.
   - Curiosity.